Nandakumar-S-1/Learn-React-with-me/README.md

 Fetch data from API using useEffect
 Create input field, entered text show it in an h1 tag
-Workout: pass data from a child component to parent using props Implement a counter using useContext
-Toggle checkbox by button click (parent-child communication) Do more practical workouts
-Implementation of toggle button
+Workout: pass data from a child component to parent using props Toggle checkbox by button click (parent-child communication) Implementation of toggle button
 List ul li implementation
-Basic component workout

 - **Week 2**:
 Create custom hook - convert string to capital letter